spsdco/notes/bugs.md

 - [Windows Only] Can't use the titlebar decorations.
 - Can't have two notebooks the same name.
 - Can't resize each panel - George might be writing a library to do this
-- No Note Selected looks like ass
 - There needs to be a distinction between edit mode & view mode
 - Adding a new note needs to put the user in edit mode
 - Adding a new note needs to be disable if in edit mode (stops from spamming the button)

+### Fixed Bugs
+- You can't have two notes called the same [2013-03-09 - mh0]
+- No Note Selected looks like ass [2013-03-11 - consindo]

 Add bugs to here so we can fix them.